The story....

 Review

 This was the final episode in the UK of the first series of Thriller.
 I first saw it as part of the Bravo repeats in 1996 and remember having high hopes thanks to an enticing story premise.
 However it didn't live up to that promise and that underwhelmed response is common among fans.
-Despite those feelings it still is quite entertaining viewing, just below par by the standards of the show.
+Subsequent viewings over many years didn't much change my feelings but on the last couple of occasions I have felt more positive and feel it has more to offer.
+While it's never been one of the big fan favourites it is fondly viewed by some.
+What can explain these contradictory opinions?

 No comments: